gdbooks/3DCollisions/Chapter6/README.md

 ## The Algorithm

 Now it's time to implement the basic camera class.
+Make a new __Camera.cs__ file.
 I'll provide the skeleton here, and there will be a TODO after the code.

 ```cs